|

 Dye Works linen is hand-dyed Northern Cross for

 their 30 and 35 count.
-Lakeside Linens, Linens By Design (aka Birds of a Feather), Crossed-Wing Collection, Picture This Plus and Weeks Dye Works are all hand-dyed or hand-painted fabrics.
+Lakeside Linens, Picture This Plus, Fiber on A Whim, Fox & Rabbit, Tabby Cat and Weeks Dye Works are all hand-dyed or hand-painted fabrics.
 These dyers use linen from one of the linen producers to dye - they do not make their own linens.
-Legacy linen and Graziano
+Legacy linens have a soft hand with very plump

 fabric threads and are excellent choices for table